bookofproofs/bookofproofs.github.io/_sources/history/18th-century/piazzi.md

 * The way that Piazzi announced his discovery was a little strange.
 * One has to assume this was sent by Piazzi (although it is just possible, but unlikely, it was sent by Cacciatore) but no name is attached.
 * Lalande, the leading astronomer of the day, learnt of the discovery by reading this notice; Piazzi did not inform him personally.
-* In fact initially Piazzi only sent letters reporting his discovery to two people, Johann Elert Bode and Barnaba Oriani, on 24 January.
+* Initially Piazzi only sent letters reporting his discovery to two people, Johann Elert Bode and Barnaba Oriani, on 24 January.
 * We should note that Oriani was a natural person for Piazzi to write to since the two were long term friends and collaborators.
 * In 1803 Piazzi published his first catalogue of stars Praecipuarum stellarum inerrantium positiones mediae ineunte seculo XIX ex observationibus habitis in specula Panormitana ab 1792 ad annum 1802 Ⓣ(The positions of the principal fixed stars of the middle ages at the beginning of the nineteenth century from observations held in the Palermo observatory from 1792 to the year 1802).
 * The Institut de France awarded Piazzi the Lalande prize for publishing the best astronomical work in 1803.